favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

 2. Test your code.

    Add or update tests for new features and bug fixes when practical.
 You can run the full test suite locally with `go test ./...`.
+If you modify `internal/hostid6.Derive` or its documented claims, also follow the Lean formal-verification workflow in [proofs/README.markdown](../proofs/README.markdown).

 3. Follow the coding style.